quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 This new scenario introduces the following challenges:

 - **Datagram Dispatch**: The `Endpoint` must be able to dispatch packets to the appropriate `Instance` based on the protocol or application in use.
 This requires an additional functional unit, the `Dispatcher`, that can identify and dispatch packets to the correct `Instance` for compression and fragmentation.
 Conversely, the `Dispatcher` must also be able to route inbound compressed and fragmented packets to the correct `Instance` for decompression and reassembly.

   In the above example, uncompressed CoAP/UDP packets must be dispatched to `Instances` A1 and B1, while uncompressed HTTP/QUIC packets must be dispatched to `Instances` A2 and B2.
 Additionally, compressed CoAP/UDP packets must be dispatched to `Instances` A1 and B1, while compressed HTTP/QUIC packets must be dispatched to `Instances` A2 and B2 for decompression.
-Solutions to this problem are discussed in section  {{sec-dispatcher}}.
+This challenge is discussed specifically in section {{sec-dispatcher}}.

 - **Instance/Context Identification**: In addition to the need for a `Dispatch` mechanism, each `Instance` or `Context` must be uniquely identifiable,